Skip to main content

 From: Fryirs KA, Brierley GA.
 2013.
 Geomorphic Analysis of River Systems: An Approach to Reading the Landscape, First Edition.
 Blackwell Publishing Ltd.: Chichester, U.K.

-This module focus on: CHAPTER ELEVEN: River behaviour
+This module focuses on: CHAPTER ELEVEN: River behaviour